ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 Would you like to use a personal library instead? (yes/No/cancel)
 ```

 We notice two things.
 First there is a warning mentioning that a "lib" folder was "not writable".
 This is because your personal library folder did not yet exists and R tried to install to location (3) but failed (because you do not have write permission there).
-This is when R decided to ask you with you want to install to a personal library.
+This is where R decided to ask you whether or not you want to install to a personal library.
 Answer 'yes':

 ```r
 Would you like to use a personal library instead? (yes/No/cancel) yes